The past years we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 We spent 8 days, visiting some of the beaches in Europe and eating excellent food!

-As we have mentioned before, planning your trip is quite vital and very very personal.
+As we have mentioned before, planning your road trip is quite vital and very very personal.
 We knew that we wanted to visit Chania old city and spent some days there, but we also wanted to visit some specific beaches which are quite far away from the town.
 The roads in the Chania region are not the best in the world (let’s put this kindly!) and we find it quite tiring to drive there.
 So, instead of having Chania town as a starting point and visit every day different beaches, we chose to stay at three different places in Chania municipality just to see more places and live the energy of the whole area!

 Day 1 – Loutraki beach – Chania town